-With a good 8 months and over 80 funeral live streams behind us, we have experienced many of the ups and downs of live streaming funeral services.
+With a good 24 months and over 200 funeral live streams behind us, we have experienced many of the ups and downs of live streaming funeral services.
 While there are many ways to stream an event, 2 methods seem to be the most common; hire a service or DIY with Zoom.
-While Zoom is great at what it does, remember it was designed for indoor meetings, not for streaming live events including cemetery services.
+While Zoom is great at what it does, remember it was designed for indoor meetings, not for streaming live events including funeral services.
 By now I am sure most everyone has sat in on some type of Zoom meeting with most participants sitting at a table with a laptop or device.
 This is what Zoom was created for.
 I don’t dislike Zoom, in fact I use it often, but its not a good choice for streaming the delicate nature of a funeral service.
 I think since the pandemic the word Zoom has become synonymous with teleconferencing and many families are simply looking for a way to stream the event and not necessarily using Zoom as the platform.
 Zoom does have the ability to do provide a 2 way stream, when Uncle Bob in Texas can say a few words in the Zoom meeting, but without advanced audio/video setups at funeral homes and churches, there is no way to display Uncle Bob’s few words to the guests in attendance.
 As the funeral industry continues to evolve with technology forced upon it due to the current pandemic, we recommend avoiding Zoom unless you have dedicated staff with enough IT and Zoom experience to provide a smooth experience.

 CONSIDERING ZOOM FOR A FUNERAL ?